It’s hard to know what to ask for at Christmas, isn’t it?

 These are, hands down, the very best slippers you can wear.
 They are soft inside, made from genuine lamb’s wool, and soft outside, made from genuine suede.
 They are a little pricey, but these slippers will last for many years to come.

 I really, really, really want a pair of these Kate Spade earrings this year for Christmas.
 Get that, Joe?
 I really want them!
 The best thing about them is that they’re rhodium-plated, not sterling silver, so they won’t tarnish.
-I’m going to pair them with these Kate Spade studs for my second holes.

 A pearl necklace – I have several pearl necklaces, and they never go out of style; I feel so pretty when I wear them.
 They are perfect with any outfit from a flannel shirt to a cocktail dress; every woman needs a classic pearl necklace.
 If you don’t have one, you should definitely consider these pretty pearls.